 Lei Li

-Lei Li is currently a postdoctoral researcher at Technical University of Munich, Germany, working with Prof. Angela Dai.
-Previously, he worked as a postdoctoral researcher with Prof. Maks Ovsjanikov from 2020 to 2022 at LIX, École Polytechnique / Inria, France.
-Lei received his PhD in Computer Science and Engineering (2020) from Hong Kong University of Science and Technology, and his BEng in Software Engineering (2014) from Shandong University, China.
-He was a research intern at Alibaba A.I.
-Labs (2018) and Megvii Research (2019).
-His PhD thesis advisor is Prof. Chiew-Lan Tai, and he also works closely with Prof. Hongbo Fu.
-Lei’s research interests span computer graphics and computer vision, with a focus on geometric deep learning and human-centered computing.
+Lei Li is a tenure-track Assistant Professor of Data Science at the University of Virginia.
+Before joining UVA in 2025, he was a postdoctoral researcher at the Technical University of Munich, working with Prof. Angela Dai, and at École Polytechnique / Inria, working with Prof. Maks Ovsjanikov.
+Lei received his PhD in Computer Science and Engineering (2020) from the Hong Kong University of Science and Technology, and his BEng in Software Engineering (2014) from Shandong University.
+His PhD thesis advisor was Prof. Chiew-Lan Tai.
+Lei’s research interests include computer vision and computer graphics, with a focus on enhancing machines’ spatial reasoning abilities to perceive, understand, and interact with the 3D world.

 News